Parental Control¶

 -

 The two Parental Control versions cannot be enabled at the same time.
-Switching between versions will automatically disable the other.
+Enabling one will automatically disable the other.

 Supported Models¶